CarefulAI

 PLIM

-Below higlights the implementation of the PromptEval method for a clinical environment using novel methods to decrease the risk of prompt and llm tools, and increase the speed of their safe development.
+Below is the the implementation of the PromptEval method as a system, adapted for a clinical environment using novel methods to decrease the risk of prompt and llm tools, and increase the speed of their safe development.

 PLIM incorporates clinical pathways, best practice, clinical synthetic data and continous monitoring via a system that can be integrated into LLM based systems design, developent and deploymemt.